Mobilitybox Ticketing SDKs for iOS and Android

 1. Fetch Coupon

-The first step is to show that view, is to fetch the coupon with its information about the booked product from the mobilitybox coupon api.
+The first step is to show that view to fetch the coupon with information about the booked product from the mobilitybox coupon API.

 2. Fetch Identification View

-Next Step is to receive Identification view HTML String via API endpoint:
+The next step is to receive the Identification view HTML String via the API endpoint:

 "https://api.themobilitybox.com/v4/ticketing/identification_view/:major?inline=inline"